auralia/nswadb/README.md

 # NationStates World Assembly Resolutions Database #

 ## Overview ##
-NationStates World Assembly Resolutions Database consists of:
+NationStates World Assembly Resolutions Database is a free and open source:

-* an Access database containing information on every General Assembly resolution ever passed, and
+* Access database containing information on every General Assembly resolution ever passed, and
-* a C# command line application that generates statistical information based on the information stored in the database.
+* C# command line application that generates statistical information based on the information stored in the database.

 ## Documentation ##